-We start with the Tanduk Rusa site, where we stay on a shallow underwater promontory, a dozen meters below the surface, protected from the furious currents around.
-This spot is a "cleaning station" where the beautiful and harmless manta rays come to hover over the coral potatoes, in order to get rid of their parasites and dead skin by small fish, the cleaner wrasses.
+We start with the site of Tanduk Rusa, where we stay on a small shallow underwater promontory, at about 12 meters under the surface, protected from the furious currents around.
+This spot is a "cleaning station", where the beautiful and harmless manta rays come to "hover" above the coral spuds, in order to get rid of their parasites and dead skin by small fish, the cleaner wrasses.

-I'm thrilled for my friend: the graceful giants are coming soon, as promised (or almost) at the briefing!!! ????
-For her first dives in Indonesia, this sets the tone ...
+I am delighted for my friend: the graceful giants are not slow to tumble, as promised (or almost) at the briefing! ????
+For his first dives in Indonesia, it sets the tone ...

-As the days go by, we discover magnificent sites in the waters of Gili Banta and West Komodo.
-But often the day's schedule is adjusted along the way, depending on changing conditions and currents.
-Here too, the overpowered Indonesian Throughflow or ITF (this gigantic marine flow between the Pacific and the Indian Ocean that I was talking about in the previous post) makes the law.
+As the days go by, we discover, in the waters of Gili Banta and West Komodo, some magnificent sites.
+But often the program of the day is modified during the trip, according to the evolution of the conditions and the currents.
+Here too, the overpowering Indonesian Throughflow or ITF (this gigantic marine flow between the Pacific and the Indian Ocean that I mentioned in the previous post) makes the law.

-When the site initially chosen is impassable, we then fall back on a neighboring spot that is more protected.
-Our guides are extremely careful to ensure our safety.
-We're here to have fun, not to be scared!
+When the site initially chosen is impractical, we then fall back on a neighbor spot more protected.
+Our guides are extremely vigilant to our safety.
+We are here to have fun, not to be afraid!

-I have already done two dive cruises in Komodo (in 2016 and in 2011), I am excited to explore new sites, starting to dive from Sumbawa.
-This western zone of the maritime park does not always appear on the classic cruises routes, which, for the most part, crisscross the waters east side, between Komodo and Rinca, where are concentrated many famous spots.
+I have already done two dive cruises in Komodo (in 2016 and in 2011), I am delighted to explore new sites, by going diving from Sumbawa.
+This western part of the marine park is not always on the classical cruises' itineraries, which, for most of them, go through the waters on the eastern side, between Komodo and Rinca, where many famous spots are concentrated.

-Besides Gili Banta, where we saw the mantas, and which offers many other sites, one of those who impressed me the most is Buffalo Wall (Dinding Kerbau)at the foot of an isolated rocky island in the middle of the waves off Komodo, south of Gili Banta.
+In addition to Gili Banta, where we saw the mantas, and which offers many other sites, one of those that impressed me the most was Buffalo Wall (Dinding Kerbau)This is a small island off the coast of Komodo, south of Gili Banta, at the foot of an isolated rocky islet in the middle of the sea.

-Underwater, magnificent walls covered with brightly colored corals, with a mixture of ascending and descending currents a little surprising.
-It is only once on the spot that one can evaluate if it is possible to dive there or not, even to postpone the immersion to later or another day, according to the conditions...
+Underwater, magnificent walls covered with brightly colored corals, with a mixture of ascending and descending currents that are a bit surprising.
+It is only once you are there that you can evaluate if it is possible to dive there or not, even if it means postponing the dive to another day, depending on the conditions...

 Sangeang: small treasures on volcanic black sand

 Who says volcano, says black sand.
-Like a Bali or Lembeh, most sites around Sangeang are a paradise for underwater photographers "muck-dive" (observation dive of the small fauna, flush with the substrate) and "macro" subjects.
-This dark background offers a perfect jewel to live jewelry that are the nudibranchs (sea slugs) and other fascinating creatures, such as the marvelous little photogenic octopus.
+Like a Bali or Lembeh, most sites around Sangeang are a paradise for underwater photographers "muck-dive" (observation dive of small fauna, close to the substrate) and "macro" subjects.
+This dark background offers a perfect setting for the living jewels that are the nudibranchs (sea slugs) and other fascinating bugs, such as the wonderful little photogenic octopus.

-You have to have the eye, to spot them.
-It is advisable to slow down and take your time, with the complicity of a guide accustomed to hunt down the small animals that populate these volcanic bottoms.
-Perfect buoyancy required, not to lift sand with a stroke of palm and ruin the scene...
+You need to have a good eye to spot them.
+It is advisable to swim slowly and to take your time, with the help of a guide used to tracking the little creatures that inhabit these volcanic bottoms.
+Perfect buoyancy is required, in order not to lift sand with one stroke of the fins and ruin the scene...

-Like a Alor or Pulau Weh, we can also see in places strings of bubbles out of the sand.
-Underwater "fumaroles", gas emissions that remind us that we are diving at the foot of a volcano... ????
+Like a Alor or Pulau WehIn some places, we can also see strings of bubbles coming out of the sand.
+Underwater "fumaroles", gas emissions that remind us that we are diving at the foot of a volcano... 😲

-There are actually two volcanoes, two craters, in Sangeang.
-On the surface, during the boat trip between two sites, we even see a spit clearly smoke plumes regular.
-But we can not decide if the cloud that hangs on the other summit is just a cloud or if it also comes from the volcano...
+There are in fact two volcanoes, two craters, in Sangeang.
+On the surface, during the boat trip between two sites, we even see one of them clearly spitting out regular plumes of smoke.
+But we can't decide if the cloud that hangs on the other summit is just a cloud or if it also comes from the volcano...

 Sumbawa: nudibranchs and frogfish

-Along the east coast of Sumbawa, from north to south, there is plenty to do too, with many coves, beaches and islets, offering particularly rich dive sites, where you can find all the small usual fauna of the tropical waters of the Indo-Pacific.
+Along the east coast of Sumbawa, from north to south, there is a lot to do as well, with a lot of coves, beaches and islets, offering particularly rich diving sites, where you can find all the usual small fauna of the tropical waters of the Indo-Pacific.

-Finally, on the house-reef of Kalimaya, stretches an immense field of yellow elephant ears, these sponges similar to large fleshy leaves.
+Finally, on the house-reef of Kalimaya, stretches a huge field of yellow elephant ears, these sponges similar to large fleshy leaves.

 Big toad fish or frogs (antennal) of the same color have taken up residence there.
-An absolutely fascinating animal to watch.
-His fins are almost legs, he is able to open his huge mouth without warning to swallow a single shot, in a split second, a poor fish who saw nothing coming...
+An absolutely fascinating animal to observe.
+Its fins are almost like legs, it is able to open its huge mouth without warning to swallow in a split second an unfortunate fish that did not see it coming...

-Can not get enough of Indonesian waters, really.
+Impossible to get tired of Indonesian waters, really.
 I left Sumbawa and its volcanoes with regret.
-But I intend to come back... 😎
+But I plan to come back... 😎